Mental Health Nursing BSc (Hons)

 Our previous graduates have found employment as qualified Mental Health Nurses in the NHS, and private and charitable sector mental health services across the UK.

-As your career progresses, a number of options may be open to you as a lecturer or specialist practitioner, advanced nurse practitioner, consultant nurse or manager.
+As your career progresses, a number of options may be open to you as a specialist practitioner, advanced nurse practitioner, consultant nurse or manager.
 You could specialise as a primary mental health worker and work with children and adolescents, for example.

 Recent graduates have gone on to work in such settings as child and adolescent mental health services, specialist forensic mental health units, and early intervention services.